GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Background

 \subsection{Generic code embedding}

-This refers to methods that learn general-purpose code representations to support several downstream tasks.
-These approaches are not designed for a specific task, but are applicable to several downstream (SE) tasks.
-There are two major types of generic code embedding approaches, namely \textit{syntax-based} and \textit{semantic-based} approaches.
+We discuss methods that learn general-purpose code representations to support several downstream tasks.
+These approaches are not designed for a specific task.
+There are three major types of generic code embedding approaches, namely \textit{syntax-based}, \textit{semantic-based} and \textit{combined semantic and syntactic} approaches (\textit{see} \Cref{tab:state-of-the-art-details}).